shouvik27/Analysis-of-Continuous-Manufacturing-Sensor-Data-REHAU-FAU/README.md

 # Analysis-of-Continuous-Manufacturing-Sensor-Data-REHAU-FAU
-analysis of high dimensional time series data extracted from sensors used in polymer extrusion process for REHAU - A leading developer of polymer-based solutions for construction, automotive and industry.
+Analysis of high dimensional time series data extracted from sensors used in polymer extrusion process for REHAU - A leading developer of polymer-based solutions for construction, automotive and industry.
 Main Activities :
 • Performed ETL.
 • Data Visualization to identify KPI’s.